pinecone-router/router/README.md

 import PineconeRouter from 'pinecone-router';
 // then load alpine.js
 import Alpine from 'alpinejs';
-// add the router as an plugin Alpine.plugin(PineconeRouter)
+// add the router as a plugin Alpine.plugin(PineconeRouter)
 // start alpine
 Alpine.start()